Clark County Advantage

 Prioritizing Redevelopment

-The focus of the Clark County Redevelopment Agency (CCRDA) is to create a coordinated effort for addressing mature areas of unincorporated Clark County that may be experiencing blight and decreased social, financial and economic investment.
-CCRDA was established in December 2002 and the corresponding redevelopment plan was approved in December 2003.
-Three redevelopment areas were identified at that time: Winchester (TD#411), Paradise (TD#471), and Sunrise Manor (TD#341).
+The focus of the Clark County Redevelopment Agency (CCRDA) is to create a coordinated effort to address mature areas of unincorporated Clark County that may be experiencing blight and decreased social, financial and economic investment.

-The CCRDA is a separate and distinct organization from Clark County, but the Clark County Board of Commissioners sits as the CCRDA board of directors.
+The CCRDA is a separate and distinct organization from Clark County; however, the Clark County Board of Commissioners serves as the CCRDA’s board of directors.
 CCRDA items requiring board discussion and approval may be taken at a separate CCRDA meeting or may be addressed at regular county commission meetings, each of which will be properly noticed as a public meeting.

 bgr-section-logo